-Levels are located on the top and end of the motor housing to help keep the drill bit level during use.
+A level is located on the top of the motor housing to help you keep the drill bit level during use.

 LIVE TOOL INDICATOR

 The live tool indicator is located on the handle of the drill and indicates that the tool is connected to a power supply.